anderdc/chb-mit-scalp-eeg/nomenclature.md

 Basically take ABP and divide it over the total power (which is ABP over 0.5-45Hz)

 Spectral Entropy -
-a measure of the complexity of a spectrum, specifically how "random" or evenly distributed the spectral power is across different frequencies e.g. white noise (since it has a more even spread PSD) it will have a higher spectral entropy [Read more here](https://dsp.stackexchange.com/questions/23689/what-is-spectral-entropy) Basically, take a signal, convert to frequency domain, take the psd, normalize the psd so that it's like a probability function, take entropy of that.
+a measure of the complexity of a spectrum, specifically how "random" or evenly distributed the spectral power is across different frequencies. e.g. white noise (since it has a more even spread PSD) it will have a higher spectral entropy [Read more here](https://dsp.stackexchange.com/questions/23689/what-is-spectral-entropy) Basically, take a signal, convert to frequency domain, take the psd, 'normalize' the psd so that it's like a probability function, take entropy of that.
-If every 'outcome' of that probaility function is about the same, that results in high entropy.
+If every 'outcome' of that probability function is about the same, that results in high entropy.
 Compared to a probability function with only a few highly probable outcomes, the entropy of that is lower.
+- Usually spectral entropy is normalized to output a value between 0 and 1 0 → signal has all energy concentrated in one frequency (low entropy).
+    1 → signal has a flat (uniform) spectrum (maximum disorder/entropy).

 Multiple ways of calculating PSD -
 The ways of estimating PSD's have trade offs between accuracy, robustness, and computation time. from 'worst' to 'best'